Clements Markham: First Arctic voyage, 1850–1851

-Sir John Franklin had left England in May 1845 with two ships, HMS Erebus and HMS Terror, in search of the Northwest Passage.
+Sir John Franklin had left England in May 1845 with two ships, HMS Erebus and HMS Terror, in search of the Northwest Passage between the Atlantic and Pacific Oceans.
 The expedition was last seen on 29 July, by whalers in the northern waters of Baffin Bay, moored to an ice floe and waiting for the chance to sail westward.

 The hunt for the missing ships began two years later.
 The relief squadron which Markham joined was commanded by Captain Horatio Austin in HMS Resolute.
 Markham's ship Assistance was captained by Erasmus Ommanney.
 Markham, as the youngest member of the expedition and its only midshipman, had a limited role, but carefully noted every detail of expedition life in his journal.
 The ships sailed on 4 May 1850.

 After rounding the southernmost point of Greenland on 28 May, the squadron proceeded northwards until stopped by ice in Melville Bay on 25 June.
 They were held here until 18 August, when they were finally able to proceed west into Lancaster Sound, the known route taken by Franklin.
 Here the ships dispersed to search different areas for signs of the vanished expedition.
 On 23 August, Ommanney sighted a cairn, and discovered packing materials nearby which bore the name of "Goldner", Franklin's canned meat supplier.
 Together with other odds and ends of abandoned equipment, these fragments were the first traces of Franklin that anyone had found.
 A few days later, on Beechey Island, the party came across three graves, which proved to be those of members of Franklin's crew who had died between January and April 1846.